 Background.
-The national forests are managed by the USDA Forest Service (FS) for a variety of uses, including many types of recreation - sightseeing, off-highway vehicle use, backpacking, etc. - while preserving the productivity of the lands.
-Most forms of recreation use, including OHV use, continue to grow.
+The national forests are managed by the USDA Forest Service (FS) for a variety of uses, including many types of recreation - sightseeing, OHV use, backpacking, etc. - while preserving the productivity of the lands.
+Recreation use continues to grow, with OHV use among the fastest growing uses.
+(See Off-Highway Vehicle Recreation in the United States, Regions and States (USDA-FS Southern Research Station, June 2005).)